robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 - Designed and implemented single-page-app architecture methodology and advanced front-end components to compliment the functionality of the back-end Docker platform product.

-- Showed initiative by improving testing and build integrity, which proved crucial in developing a _developer platform_
+- Showed initiative by improving testing and build integrity, which proved critical in developing a _developer platform_

 - Developed from the ground up using Go, a complete back-up and restore service for CassandraDB; a NoSQL distributed database.